-Our commitments and reporting processes (STARS and Carbon Commitment) help the university get a great picture of where we are today, or what our “here” is.
-Our vision for Mason is a broad one–climate neutrality by 2050 and being a university for the world.
-We are striving to achieve the following Vision.
+Our commitments and reporting processes (STARS and Carbon Commitment) help the university get a picture of where we are today, or what our “here” is.
+Our vision for Mason is a broad one--climate neutrality by 2050 and being a university for the world.
 Everyone at Mason can contribute to this Vision – what are your ideas?

 - Mason is carbon-neutral, employing all possible renewable energy sources before purchasing offsets